Saturday, August 22, 2015

 1899-1919

-Rector’s is one of the most important restaurants in American social history.
+Rector’s holds a significant place in American social history.
 Established on Broadway at the dawn of the twentieth century, it operated at a time of sweeping social change.
-The transformation was nowhere more evident than in the theater district around Times Square, where over the course of twenty years there were four distinctly-different dining establishments that bore the family name.
-Operating in succession, they were Rector’s restaurant, the Rector Hotel, George Rector’s restaurant, and finally an eponymous cabaret.
-Some of these enterprises were successful; others disappeared without hardly leaving a trace.
-Its story is told through material culture, showing menus and related artifacts.
+This transformation was particularly evident in the theater district around Times Square, where, over the course of two decades, four distinct dining venues carried the Rector name.
+These venues included Rector’s restaurant, the Rector Hotel, George Rector’s restaurant, and finally an eponymous cabaret.
+Some of these enterprises were successful, while others disappeared barely leaving a trace.
+The story of Rector’s is told through its material culture, offering a tangible glimpse into its past.

 As the economic depression faded in the closing years of the nineteenth century, the development of midtown Manhattan went into full swing.
 In 1899, restaurateur Charles Rector joined the fray, opening a restaurant on West 44th street on a dreary commercial intersection named Long Acre Square.
-(The new three-story building can be seen in the center-left section of this photograph from 1900; click to enlarge image.)
+The three-story building can be seen in the center-left section of this photograph from 1900 (click to enlarge image).

 The small card with the daily specials was once fastened on the inside with a ribbon.